I Heart Arlo

-I Heart Arlo (stylized as I ♥ Arlo) is an American animated adventure comedy musical television series created by Ryan Crego for Netflix.
+I Heart Arlo (stylized as I ♥ Arlo) is an American animated musical adventure comedy television series created by Ryan Crego for Netflix.
 A follow-up to the 2021 film Arlo the Alligator Boy, the series premiered on August 27, 2021.

 Premise

 Following the film Arlo the Alligator Boy, I Heart Arlo follows Arlo and his newfound crew set up shop in an abandoned seaside neighborhood and help bring it back to life.